 Yes, it’s a mall.
 As stereotyped as it sounds though, a decent sized mall like Canal Walk is sure to keep the whole family happy for hours.
 With hundreds of shops, including clothing and other goods, not to mention a cinema, restaurants and coffee shops and various other activities for all ages, it is safe, central and generally fun for all.

-6. Go to Ratanga Junction
+6. Go to Ratanga Junction (permanently closed in 2018)

 Not too far from Canal Walk, also in Century City, is the theme park of Ratanga Junction.
 Here, kids and adults of all ages can enjoy a variety of thrilling rides, along with restaurants, coffee shops and entertainment.
 The park is mainly open during the holidays and caters to kids and teens with a full day of adventure.